SamYStudiO/es-theme-next-pixel/README.md

 ### Move game themes to another system
-Sometimes a game theme could match different systems and you may want to copy game theme to another system.
-To properly move a game theme to another system copy all files from a system folder **BUT data folder** and past them into system folder you want to apply that game theme.
+Sometimes a game theme could match different systems and you may want to use a game theme with another system.
+To properly move a game theme to another system copy all files from any system folder **BUT data folder** and past them into another system folder where you want to apply that game theme.

 ### Copyright